peteh/doorman/README.md

 There are still a view things open.

 * Refactor config management, it's a lot of code duplication at the moment
-* Save configuration entries from Homeassistant, currently it only shows them
 * Maybe allow wifi/mqtt configuration without the need for project compilation

 ## Credits